 Sargent’s cherry (Oyama zakura) (C. sargentii) is grown in high altitude comparing with Yamazakura (C. jamasakura) in mainland Japan , Honsyu.
 However in Hokkaido, Northern Island, it is grown in low altitude, or plain.
 Color of petal is much darker pink than Yama-zakura or Kasumi-zakura (C. leveilleana) , therefore the species are sometime called Red-Yamazakura or Ezo-yamazakura (Ezo is former name of Hokkaido).

-Varieties originated from this native species are Kenrokuen-kumagaya, original tree is planted in Kenrokuen, garden in Kanazawa.
+Varieties originated from this native species are Kenrokuen-kumagaya, original tree is planted in Kenrokuen, garden in Kanazawa or Oshusatozakura.
 Another popular variety is Accolade, which is much popular in Europe since it was developed in U.K.

 Kasumizakura is considered as basis of many cultivars but cannot be identified clearly from Yamazakura or Oshimazakura.
 Some of varieties considered most likely from the Kasumizakura can be Sasabe-zakura or Benitamanishiki.

 Oshimazakura (C. speciosa) is considered as an island type of Kasumizakura (C. leveilleana/C. verecunda) and original tree is existing in a Oshima island in Izu islands and, this variety popularly known as parental lines of Someiyoshino or other many poplar varieties or cultivars, although Somisiyosino is classified as Edo-higan group, which is other parental line.

 Oshimazakura has more whitish petal than Someiyoshino, blooming time is varied in individual plants and some early blooming variants can be seen.
 The flowers has good aroma and be used as rolling leaf for Sakura mochi, Sakura rice cake.